vertigis/vertigis-web-sdk/config/.eslintrc/README.md

 By creating a folder with the same name containing a Common JS index.js and a package.json with `"type": "commonjs"`, it allows us to have this path still work via `require()` even after converting the SDK to ESM.

+EDIT: This import has now been deprecated and this folder left in place for backwards compatibility.